lucas-richards/westridge_privatelabel/README.md

   - As a user, I want the ability to change my password.
   - As a user, I want the ability to sign out.
   - As a user, I want the ability to create my own blogs.
-  - As a user, I want the ability to update my blogs.
+  - As a user, I want the ability to update my posts.
   - As a user, I want the ability to view all of my posts.
   - As a user, I want the ability to read more details of others posts.
   - As a user, I want the ability to delete my posts.